loopwerk/Saga/README.md

     readers: [.parsleyMarkdownReader()],
     writers: [.itemWriter(swim(renderItem))]
   )

   // Run the steps we registered above
   .run()

   // All the remaining files that were not parsed to markdown, so for example images,
   // raw html files and css, are copied as-is to the output folder.
   .staticFiles()
 ```

-For more examples please check out the [Example folder](https://github.com/loopwerk/Saga/blob/main/Example/Sources/Example/main.swift).
+Please check out the [Example project](https://github.com/loopwerk/Saga/blob/main/Example) for a more complete picture of Saga.
 Simply open `Package.swift`, wait for the dependencies to be downloaded, and run the project from within Xcode.
 Or run from the command line: `swift run`.
+The example project contains articles with tags and pagination, an app portfolio, static pages, RSS feeds for all articles and per tag, statically typed HTML templates, and more.

 You can also check the [source of loopwerk.io](https://github.com/loopwerk/loopwerk.io), which is completely built with Saga.